Sponsored by: Bequest from the estate of Peter and Emily Reinhardt

 Assessment is made during the entry audition process.
 The student ranked highest at the audition process for keyboard (classical) will be offered the scholarship.

-Scholarship assessment will take place in January each year and will be coordinated by QCGU.
+Scholarship assessment will be coordinated by QCGU.

 - The scholarship is held for the duration of the scholarship holders program of Undergraduate study, either the Bachelor of Music (3 year) or Bachelor of Music Performance (4 year)

 - The scholarship recipient should not hold any other Griffith University academic scholarship that serves the same core purpose.